JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-21-scrum-testing-plan-.markdown

 **during the development** of the increment, usually attached to the specific acceptance criteria and/or user stories.

-This allows both developers and testers to better coordinate their work, performing the necessary activities as soon as possible.
+This allows developers and testers to better coordinate their work, performing the necessary activities as soon as possible.
 Additionally, effort for completing a given user story can encompass both developers and testers work, thus improving the quality of estimations.